spacemeshos/product/roadmap.md

 ### Focus: SECURITY
 - [ ] Perform comprehensive security audits and bug bounties program for Spacemesh protocol and full nodes.
 - [ ] Fix all critical issues found in audits and in Spacemesh 0.2.
-- [ ] Genesis Smart Wallets
+- [ ] Genesis Smart Wallets.

+---

 ## Milestone 7 - Spacemesh 0.3.5 Mainnet Release Candidate on Public Testnet - Q4 2020

 ### Focus: GENESIS
 - [ ] Launch release candidate for final testing on testnet before mainnet genesis.

-> *Caveat*: we are only going to launch a Mainnet supporting the Spacemesh Coin cryptocurrency once we have obtained a high-degree of confidence in the security of our platform.
+> *Caveat*: we are only going to launch a mainnet for the Spacemesh Coin cryptocurrency once we have obtained a high-degree of confidence in the security of our platform.
 This means both full published theoretical proofs for all of the protocols and the security of the Spacemesh node implementation.

+---

 ## Milestone 8 - Spacemesh 1.0 - TBD

+### Full Node
-- [ ] Validators role in full node - consensus on global state.
+1. [ ] Validators role in full node and consensus on global state.
-- [ ] Tokens and stable coins via SVM smart contacts.
+1. [ ] Tokens and stable coins via SVM smart contacts.
-- [ ] Payment channels and a payment network for Spacemesh coin and tokens.
+1. [ ] Payment channels and a payment network for Spacemesh coin and tokens.

+### Ecosystem Projects
-- [ ] 3D network explorer.
+1. [ ] 3D network explorer.
-- [ ] Update Spacemesh App to support all new features.
+1. [ ] Update Spacemesh App and CLIWallet to support all new features.
 ----